markdoc/docs/pages/docs/rendering/react.md

 }
 ```

-When rendered, the React component will look like this:
+When rendered, the `Callout` component should look something like this:

 {% callout %}
 Attention, over here!